HammadAkbar1623/Debate-Arena/README.md

 ## 🧩 Problem

 Most online debates on platforms like Reddit or X (Twitter) devolve into chaos — long, toxic comment chains with no structure or conclusion.
-**Debato** solves this by providing a platform for short, civil, real-time **voice-based debates** that spectators can easily join, vote on, and enjoy.
+**Debate Arena** solves this by providing a platform for short, civil, real-time **voice-based debates** that spectators can easily join, vote on, and enjoy.

 ---